-- Participation is permitted when: - all the required course documents are handed in and satisfactory - the attendance at the lectures is not less than 90% - and all other requirements due are essentially fulfilled. - The contents of the exams are taken from the albums as well as from the literature that was required to be read during the course and the essays thereof. - The topics will be sent by AMI, Amsterdam, and will be revealed by the Director of Training at the time of the written exams. - The exact time of the written exams will be announced by the Director of Training during Module 5 (module February 2026).
-Presumably, the exam will be during the spring session of 2026, lasting three non-consecutive days.
+- Participation is permitted when: - all the required course documents are handed in and satisfactory - the attendance at the lectures is not less than 90% - and all other requirements due are essentially fulfilled. - The contents of the exams are taken from the albums as well as from the literature that was required to be read during the course and the essays thereof. - The topics will be sent by AMI, Amsterdam, and will be revealed by the Director of Training at the time of the written exams. - The exact time of the written exams will be announced by the Director of Training during Module 5 (summer module 2025).
+Presumably, the exam will be during the fall session of 2025, lasting three days.
 The course staff will grade the exams, and this will be communicated to the students with the final results.
 The exams become the property of AMI and will stay with Montessori CH.